-Candidates in the Para to SPED program, Para to TESL program and candidates that are a tier 2, 3 or 4 licensed teacher may make their own placements even if the course is listed in this column.
+Candidates in a Para-to-Program may make their own placements even if the course is listed in this column.
 However, the placement office reserves the right to approve or deny any placement.
 Note: Working at a school as a para does not mean you are in the Para to SPED or Para to TESL program.
 These are specific programs you must be enrolled in with specific requirements.
-If you are in one of these programs you must attach a copy of your signed administrator letter to every e-placement form you submit.
-Without it your form will be denied.